Family Schedule: How to Keep Your Kids Busy All Day

 You can set out a towel or shower curtain liner to keep the paint from getting everywhere.
 This can be done inside or outside.
 I preferred outside!
 Other ideas are to teach needlework/cooking/piano.
-Whatever is your child’s interest.
+(Pick something your child is interested in.)

 My son loved being outside as much as he could.
 His hobby was sports.
-We signed him up for the swim team one summer and tennis lessons another summer.
+We signed him up for the swim team one season and tennis the next season.
 Eventually, my daughter did the same thing when she was older.
+Later, she did dance.

 12:30pm-1pm Lunch/Picnic Outside

-Eat lunch at the park, the pool, or make a picnic outside in the backyard.
+Eat lunch at the park, the pool, or make a picnic outside in the backyard when the weather is warm.
 This will make lunch more fun.
 If you are swimming, it will extend the time outside.